quasar1357/assembly_annotation/DISCUSSION.md

     ![Alt text](merqury_flye_pol.png)

-    Peak is at around 29 --> a bit below the expected coverage of 33.6 for illumina reads.
+    Peak is at around 29 --> a bit below the expected coverage of 33.6 for Illumina reads.

 4) Does one assembly perfom better than the other?